WooCommerce vs Shopify: Who Comes Out On Top? (2022)

 - Your customers will feel more secure and will more likely trust your site and shop from it

 WooCommerce doesn’t come with an SSL certificate of its own.
 This means that you will need to ensure that your store is protected by an SSL certificate.
-The easiest way to do this is to find a hosting provider and plan, which includes SSL security.
+The easiest way to do this is to find a hosting provider and plan, including SSL security.
 Bluehost is one of the best options to choose for hosting your WooCommerce online store.
-The provider is officially endorsed by WooCommerce and by WordPress, has dedicated WordPress WooCommerce hosting plans, which include one-click installation of the software, a preset theme, and an SSL certificate.
+The provider is officially endorsed by WooCommerce and WordPress and has dedicated WordPress WooCommerce hosting plans, including one-click software installation, a preset theme, and an SSL certificate.

 PCI-DSS stands for Payment Card Industry Data Security Standard and is vital for ensuring that your online store is safe and ready to accept payments made via credit cards in accordance with all legal regulations.

 Shopify comes with PCI-DSS compliance built-in the platform, so you can start accepting credit card payments immediately.